BagelDogM/latex-ui/doc.md

 ### Buckets
 Each function is prescribed a bucket by the Backenc layer via the "bucket" attribute in the config.
 The functions are added to their appropriate bucket in the order they are found  (so sorting should be done in the backend.)
 They are joined by `joiner`.
 Each bucket also has begin and end text that is added conditionally.

 Once each bucket has its content, they are then added to the document itself (write-location in the config.)
 Then, if `compilation-command` exists, it is run.
-The compilation layer then ends, prompting the backend to read the file at write-source, or document-source if it exists, and make this available to the frontend via the /download post request.
+The compilation layer then ends, prompting the backend to read the file at write-source, or document-location if it exists, and make this available to the frontend via the /download post request.